I’m Sorry But

 This is where I get livid.
 Because not only is this absolute horseshit, but even if it were true, it makes no goddamn sense.

-So which kind of bad are you?
+Which kind of bad are you?

 We are past excuses.

-I have swept behavior like this under the rug enough in my own life.
+I have swept behavior like this under the rug in my own life.
 I have been complicit in the institutional conspiracy of silence that women keep to be successful.

 We know who and what to avoid.
 We warn each other, we make dark jokes, we keep an eye out for younger women, we are polite when we are uncomfortable, we get upset when we have the luxury to, we investigate our options, we see that confronting it is far more likely to hurt us than them, we keep our mouths shut, and we move on.
 That has been the status quo.
-It’s humiliating, it’s exhausting, and it’s wrong.
+It’s humiliating.
+It’s exhausting.
+And it’s wrong.

 I’m so fucking angry.
 Perhaps most of all at the idea that any of this could be difficult to understand, as CK implies.